IVSoftware/six-up-xps-page/README.md

-This is an interesting question with a lot of nuances.
+﻿This is an interesting question with a lot of nuances.
 You'll have to forgive me if my example or approach isn't an "exact" fit for what you're doing.
 However, you asked it this way:

 >Is there any better way to get this done?